Canadian Provost Corps: Canadian Military Police Corps

 During the early years of World War I, Regimental Police were the only police element in the Canadian Army.
 The situation was such that the 2nd Canadian Division made its brigades responsible for the provision of "Trench Police" to perform traffic control duties.

 The Canadian Military Police Corps was formed during October 1917, with a total of 850 all ranks.

 The CMPC school was formed at Ottawa on 1 June 1918, and closed ten months later on 11 March 1919.

 The CMPC itself was disbanded on 30 June 1920.

-Royal Canadian Mounted Police
+RCMP

 At the outbreak of World War II, the Canadian Army was without any form of military police.
 On September 13, 1939, the Royal Canadian Mounted Police (RCMP) requested and received permission to form a Provost Company using volunteers from its ranks.
 This was designated 1 Provost Company (RCMP), of the 1st Canadian Infantry Division, Canadian Active Service Force.
 Initially, it was 120 men; many of them were in the UK by the end of 1939.